memmaptensor/FFmpegBatchConverter/README.md

 4. Run `.bat` files according to your usage from the folders `to and from GIF`, `to audio`, `to video`
 5. Copy the files from the output folder

-**Note: the ffmpeg and ffprobe included with the repository is an old version, you can download newer versions from https://ffmpeg.org/ and replace the two `.exe` in your folder**
+**Note: the ffmpeg and ffprobe included with the repository are of older versions, you can download newer versions from https://ffmpeg.org/ and replace the two `.exe` in your folder**